ARXChrono/win-setup/README.md

 ## 👋 Welcome

-Setup and Configure a fresh install of windows
+An Unattended scrript that installs setup and configures windows after a fresh install of windows to my personal preference.

 ## 🚀 Lets go